Exifers/You-Dont-Know-JS/scope & closures/ch4.md

 ```

 However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to avoid declaring functions in blocks.

-## Review (TL;DR)

-We can be tempted to look at `var a = 2;` as one statement, but the JavaScript *Engine* does not see it that way.
-It sees `var a` and `a = 2` as two separate statements, the first one a compiler-phase task, and the second one an execution-phase task.

-What this leads to is that all declarations in a scope, regardless of where they appear, are processed *first* before the code itself is executed.
-You can visualize this as declarations (variables and functions) being "moved" to the top of their respective scopes, which we call "hoisting".

-Declarations themselves are hoisted, but assignments, even assignments of function expressions, are *not* hoisted.

-Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- peril awaits if you do!